 Donating plasma is a great way to make some extra money on the side, but it’s a little more complicated than donating blood.
 If you’re doing this for the first time, having feelings of doubt and uncertainty is normal and understandable.
 There are things you need to be aware of prior to going through this.

-Read on for more information about donating plasma, its requirements, qualifications, and the overall procedure that you must do.
+Read on for more information about donating plasma, its requirements, qualifications, and the overall procedure you must follow.

 What Is Plasma?